-The Planning grant provided for resource partnerships to support implementation of SCA initiatives.
-Research Triangle Institute (RTI) began working collaboratively with JJ to design an outcome measurement and evaluation plan of North Carolina's statewide juvenile reentry initiative that is sensitive to the requirements of the Second Chance Act.
-RTI and JJ will work together to develop a plan that describes data collection, analysis, and reporting of outcome improvements to provide ongoing feedback, ensuring continuous quality improvement on the reform effort.
-RTI will explore the feasibility of implementing a random assignment scheme or other methodologically rigorous design.
-In the event that random assignment is not feasible, RTI is confident that with their experience with JJ's detailed individual-level administrative data, it will be possible to develop a scientifically sound, quasi-experimental design for measuring recidivism and positive youth outcomes.
+The Implementation grant allows us to maintain ongoing resource partnerships to support implementation of SCA initiatives.
+Research Triangle Institute (RTI) is working collaboratively with JJ to design an outcome measurement and evaluation plan of North Carolina's statewide juvenile reentry initiative that is sensitive to the requirements of the Second Chance Act.
+RTI and JJ have worked together to develop a plan that describes data collection, analysis, and reporting of outcome improvements to provide ongoing feedback, ensuring continuous quality improvement on the reform effort.